DAH-Net: A Dual-Attention Hybrid Network for Interpretable and Robust EEG-Based Emotion Recognition: Methodology

 \subsection{Dataset Description}

 This study employs a publicly available EEG emotion classification dataset originally curated for mental state analysis \cite{bird2019mental}.
-The dataset consists of EEG-derived feature representations corresponding to three emotional states, neutral, positive, and negative, commonly adopted in prior affective computing research \cite{koelstra2011deap, zheng2015investigating}.
-To support transparency and reproducibility, the complete dataset used in this study is publicly accessible via Kaggle.\footnote{\url{https://www.kaggle.com/datasets/birdy654/eeg-brainwave-dataset-mental-state?resource=download}}

-The dataset contains $N = 2{,}529$ samples, each represented by a $D = 988$-dimensional feature vector.
-These features were extracted from preprocessed EEG signals and encompass multiple complementary categories, including statistical descriptors (e.g., mean, variance, skewness, kurtosis), frequency-domain measures (e.g., power spectral density within alpha, beta, and gamma bands), and covariance-based connectivity features that capture inter-channel relationships \cite{duan2013differential}.
+The dataset consists of EEG-derived feature representations corresponding to three emotional states: neutral, positive, and negative, commonly adopted in prior affective computing research \cite{koelstra2011deap, zheng2015investigating}.
+To support transparency and reproducibility, the complete dataset used in this study is publicly accessible via Kaggle.\footnote{\href{https://www.kaggle.com/datasets/birdy654/eeg-brainwave-dataset-mental-state?resource=download}{Kaggle EEG Brainwave Dataset for Mental State}.} The dataset contains $N = 2{,}479$ samples, each representing a short EEG recording segment captured from a single participant during an emotionally evoked mental state; each segment is summarized by a $D = 988$-dimensional feature vector extracted from the preprocessed EEG signals \cite{bird2019mental}.
+These features encompass multiple complementary categories, including statistical descriptors (e.g., mean, variance, skewness, kurtosis), frequency-domain measures (e.g., power spectral density within alpha, beta, and gamma bands), covariance-based connectivity features that capture inter-channel relationships \cite{duan2013differential}, and eigenvalue-based measures reflecting dominant oscillatory modes.
 Each sample is denoted as $\mathbf{x}_i \in \mathbb{R}^{988}$ and associated with a categorical label $y_i \in \{0, 1, 2\}$ corresponding to neutral, positive, and negative emotional states, respectively.
 The dataset exhibits an approximately balanced class distribution, with each emotion category accounting for roughly one-third of the samples.
-This balance reduces the risk of class bias during model training and evaluation and supports fair comparative analysis across classification methods.
+The complete classification workflow, from raw EEG features through preprocessing, feature grouping, and DAH-Net inference, is illustrated in Figure~\ref{fig:Overview}.